Thomas Kirk (botanist): Works and legacy

 Kirk wrote some 130 papers on botany and plants, published in New Zealand and British journals.
 In 1875 his report on The Durability of New Zealand Timbers appeared, then The Forest Flora of New Zealand in 1889, followed by Students' Flora of New Zealand, published after his death in 1898.
 The Forest Flora of New Zealand was described by printer and journalist Robert Coupland Harding as:

 Thomas Kirk did not produce any of the illustrations for The Forest Flora of New Zealand, though they were carried out under his supervision.
 Drawings were done by draughtsmen of the Survey Department, while a Mr D. Blair and Mr A. Hamilton contributed at least twenty-six of the plates.
 Two staff members of the Survey Department, Hugh McKean and Hugh Boscawen, each contributed thirty-eight signed plates.
 Other artists were E. J. Graham (twenty-nine plates) and W. de R. Barclay (one plate).
 A close scrutiny of the twenty unsigned plates suggests they were the work of Boscawen or Hamilton.

+In 1878 Kirk calculated that after five years, a pair of house sparrow would lead to a population of 322,000.